jotd666/scramble500/README.md

 - animated base / explosion when desroying it
 - hide stars in levels with ceiling (2,5)
-- option to fire and bomb with 1 button (selection on "player one" get ready screen)
 - bombing anything: bomb explodes briefly and sound is covered by object explosion
-- shooting rockets: higher-pirched explosion
+- shooting rockets: higher-pitched explosion
 - shooting mystery/sound: long explosion

 BUILDING FROM SOURCES: